arXiv/zzzArchived_arxiv-fulltext/docs/source/architecture.rst

    Component-level view of the fulltext extraction service.

-Two service modules, :mod:`fulltext.service.pdf` and :mod:`fulltext.service.store`, provide integration with arXiv PDF content and S3, respectively.
+Two service modules, :mod:`fulltext.services.pdf` and :mod:`fulltext.services.store`, provide integration with arXiv PDF content and S3, respectively.

 :mod:`fulltext.routes` defines the HTTP API exposed by the